stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 13. Conclusion <a name="Conclusion"/>
 So why did we go through all of this trouble, and where are we on the Sigmoid curve?
 Well, like any problem, we like to have as much data as possible to make good scientific decisions, and compare results where possible.
 In this case, it is nice to compare COVID-19 to the common flu, SARS, MERS, etc.  As you will likely find, as we did, if you are older than 5 and younger than 60 [[44](https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html)], you may contract COVID-19 but are less likely to die of COVID-19.
 However, it is advisable to closely follow the CDC guidelines [[45](https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html)] of social distancing and personal health precautions.

-**Note from the authors:** This analysis is based on the study of data science and machine learning.
-We are not health professionals or epidemiologists, and the analysis/opinions of this article should not be interpreted as professional advice.

 **If you are concerned that you may have contracted COVID-19**, you can take an **online screening test** created by the CDC and Apple [[46](https://www.apple.com/covid19)].